-At KPL Lawyers, we deliver optimum advice and a highly personalised service to all of our clients.
-We have created a team of specialists to advise you on:
+At KPL Lawyers, our family law experts deliver optimum advice and highly personalized service to all of our clients in Fairfield.
+We have created a team of specialists to advise you on

 A will is one of the most important documents you will ever create.
 It is essential that you create your will before: your death or you loose capacity to make a will.
 If you do not make a will before passing on, you will die intestate (without a will).
 Dying intestate will complicate the distribution of your assets.
 You will not be able to distribute your assets as you would like.
 Your family members will need to negotiate the distribution of your assets and if negotiations fail, The Court will then distribute the property.
 In the past, this has caused disputes in families, leading to expensive court battles.